antonfirsov/docs/2023/09-Sep/system-text-json-v8/system-text-json-v8.md

 }
 ```

-works as expected in the reflection serializer but will produce the [SYSLIB1038](https://learn.microsoft.com/dotnet/fundamentals/syslib-diagnostics/syslib1038) diagnostic if used with the source generator.
+works as expected in the reflection serializer, but is not supported by the source generator and will result in a [SYSLIB1038](https://learn.microsoft.com/dotnet/fundamentals/syslib-diagnostics/syslib1038) diagnostic warning being issued.

 ## `IJsonTypeInfoResolver.WithAddedModifier`

-This new [extension method](https://learn.microsoft.com/dotnet/api/system.text.json.serialization.metadata.jsontypeinforesolver.withaddedmodifier) enables making modifications to serialization contracts of arbitrary `IJsonTypeInfoResolver` instances:
+This new [extension method](https://learn.microsoft.com/dotnet/api/system.text.json.serialization.metadata.jsontypeinforesolver.withaddedmodifier) enables making modifications to serialization contracts of arbitrary `IJsonTypeInfoResolver` instances, including `JsonSerializerContext`:

 ```csharp
 var options = new JsonSerializerOptions